Shania Twain: 1983–1992: Beginnings

 Twain graduated from Timmins High in June 1983 eager to expand her musical horizons.
-After Longshot's demise, Twain was approached by a cover band led by Diane Chase called "Flirt" and toured all over Ontario with them.
-She also took singing lessons from Toronto-based coach Ian Garrett, often cleaning his house as payment.
-In the autumn of 1984, Twain's talents were noticed by Toronto DJ Stan Campbell who wrote about her in a Country Music News article: "Eilleen possesses a powerful voice with an impressive range.
+After Longshot's demise she was approached by a cover band led by Diane Chase called Flirt and toured Ontario with them.
+She took singing lessons from Toronto-based coach Ian Garrett, often cleaning his house as payment.
+In the autumn of 1984 her talents were noticed by Toronto DJ Stan Campbell who wrote about her in a Country Music News article: "Eilleen possesses a powerful voice with an impressive range.
 She has the necessary drive, ambition and positive attitude to achieve her goals".
-Campbell happened to be making an album by Canadian musician (and present-day CKTB radio personality) Tim Denis at the time and Twain was featured on the backing vocals of the song "Heavy on the Sunshine".
-Country singer Mary Bailey saw Twain perform in Sudbury, Ontario, saying "I saw this little girl up on stage with a guitar and it absolutely blew me away.
+Campbell was making an album by Canadian musician (and present-day CKTB radio personality) Tim Denis at the time and she was featured on the backing vocals of the song "Heavy on the Sunshine".
+Country singer Mary Bailey saw her perform in Sudbury, Ontario, saying "I saw this little girl up on stage with a guitar and it absolutely blew me away.
 She performed Willie Nelson's "Blue Eyes Crying in the Rain" and Hank Williams' "I'm So Lonesome I Could Cry".
 Her voice reminded me of Tanya Tucker, it had strength and character, a lot of feeling.
 She's a star, she deserves an opportunity."
 Bailey later said "She sang a few songs that she had written, and I thought to myself, this kid is like nineteen years old, where does she get this?
 This is from a person who's lived sixty years".

-On November 1, 1987, Twain's mother and stepfather died in a car accident approximately 50 km north of Wawa, Ontario.
+On November 1, 1987, her mother and adoptive father died in a car accident approximately 50 km north of Wawa, Ontario.
 She moved back to Timmins to take care of her younger siblings and took them all to Huntsville, Ontario, where she supported them by earning money performing at the nearby Deerhurst Resort.